AI4Science-WestlakeU/CL_DiffPhyCon/README.md

 bash inf_asyn.sh
 ```

-Then run evaluate_2d.py to evaluate the inference results (also modify the data path variable "root" first)
+Then in the inference/ folder, run evaluate_2d.py to evaluate the inference results (also modify the data path variable "root" first)
 ```
 python evaluate_2d.py
 ```